JupiterOne-Archives/docs-old/guides/compliance/compliance-overview.md

 The JupiterOne Compliance app is a flexible platform for you to import and manage any compliance standard or framework as a set of controls or requirements.

+## Getting Started with J1 Compliance

+Managing compliance consists of:

+1. Importing benchmarks or standards.
+2. Adding a framework.
+3. Adding controls.

-You can use the Compliance app to:
+You can use the Compliance app for each step in the security compliance workflow:

 - [Import a compliance standard or security questionnaire](../compliance/compliance-import.md)